Neko-Box-Coder/runcpp2/mkdocs/docs/build_settings.md

 - Type: `Platform Profile Map` with `list` of `string`
 - Optional: `true`
 - Default: None
 - Description: The cleanup commands to be used for each platform and profile.
+This runs when `--cleanup` command is specified.
 ??? example
     ```yaml
     Cleanup: